python-graphblas/python-graphblas/docs/user_guide/fundamentals.rst

 Comparing objects can be tricky because of the need to check the shape, sparsity pattern, and values of both objects.
 Two convenience methods exist to simplify comparisons.

-1. isequal -- for checking exact matches
+1. isequal: for checking exact matches
-2. isclose -- for checking approximately equal for floating point dtypes
+2. isclose: for checking approximately equal for floating point dtypes

 By default, the types do not need to match as long as the values are equivalent.
 If exact dtype matching is required, set the ``check_dtype`` keyword argument to True.